IPs

 Criteria for IP Classification

-Joe's 1994 review contains a section titled "The Cast: Rules of the Audition."
-Of his 6 criteria, I would not be bothered by a lack of circular polarization or a relatively soft X-ray spectrum - there are confirmed IPs with neither.
-However, I place a stronger emphasis on optical emission lines.
+Of his 6 criteria, I would not be bothered by a lack of circular polarization or a relatively soft X-ray spectrum - there are confirmed IPs with a soft X-ray spectrum and/or with stringent upper limit on the circular poralization.
+On the other hand, I place a heavier emphasis on the emission line pulsation.
 Penning's pioneering work as well as many papers by Coel Hellier and company show that IPs have radial velocity (or its proxy, V/R ratio) modulation on the spin period.
 This is easy to underatsnd: a significant fraction of optical emission lines in IPs come from the "accretion curtain."
 So, if time-resolved optical spectroscopy with a sufficient sensitivity fails to show such a behavior, I would take that as a strong negative.

+Of course, the usual criteria for IP classification is optical and X-ray spin modulations.
 When the classification depends on the optical periodicity, it should be coherent and persistent to a high degree.
 It has to be repeatedly observed, ideally over several years; If you see apparent modulations for a few cycles --- don't get too excited.
-I think every CV observer should read Warner's Warning before attempting to identify periodicities in CVs.
+I think every CV observer should read Warner's Warning (or see th PDF version of the same) before attempting to identify periodicities in CVs.
 If I were writing my papers on KO Vel now, with the same data, I would probably write a very different paper.

 I would also happily accept somewhat weak optical detection (in terms of establishing persistence and coherence) combined with a single X-ray detection of the same period.